chgebhardt/picam_sync_neuro/README.md

 - a serial connection between two Raspberry Pis.

 - a randomly blinking LED driven by an ATMEGA328P microcontroller.
-that

 - a DAQ board to record LED voltage and neural signals.

-- Custom post-processing code to synchronize the Pi Cameras with the DAQ signals.
+- Custom post-processing code to synchronize the PiCameras with the DAQ signals.

 🚀 Features

-✅ Dual Pi Camera synchronization with millisecond precision
+✅ Dual PiCamera synchronization with millisecond precision
 ✅ Arduino-driven LED synchronization
 ✅ DAQ board integration for neural signal alignment
 ✅ Optional manual start of the recording scripts on the Raspberry Pis or automation via ansible